teylie/teylie/README.md

      I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

+Hello there, I'm Lyla! 🌸 I'm an enthusiastic coder stepping into the world of programming.
+Ready to explore and uncover the wonders of coding ⭐

-## 📚 My importants
+📚 My Goals

-- I want to be able to make my own games in the future 😊
+I aim to create my own games someday 😊

-- I want to roam across the globe, absorb wisdom from diverse individuals scattered around the planet, and let their experiences ignite the spark of inspiration within me.
+I dream of traveling the world, learning from diverse individuals across the globe, and using their experiences to inspire my own creativity.

-- Working on big projects and having fun 💜
+I love taking on big projects and having a great time doing so 💜

-And don't forget, improving myself and working hard 😸
+And of course, continuous self-improvement and hard work are key 😸

-## 🐋 My currents
+🐋 My Current Path

-I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, animation, design, and softwares.
+Currently, I'm an undergraduate student studying Creative Computing.
+This covers programming, animation, design, and software.

-## My safe space  📃☔☕
+My Cozy Space 📃☔☕

-> Here, I code, sip some coffee, get lost in the words of books, and enjoy the gentle embrace of raindrops.
-This space is a reflection of my mind, embracing code with cozy minimalism
+In this space, I code, enjoy coffee, get lost in books, and savor the soothing sound of rain.
+This environment reflects my mind, embracing code with a minimalist touch.

-#### What you'll find here:
+What You'll Discover:

-- ☕️ A collection of code snippets that are the digital equivalent of sipping a freshly brewed cup of coffee - short, delightful, and full of flavour.
+☕️ A collection of code snippets, like enjoying a cup of freshly brewed coffee - short, delightful, and full of flavor.

-- 📖 Projects that mirror the joy of reading while raindrops dance on your window.
+📖 Projects that capture the joy of reading while raindrops play on your window.
 Each project is a chapter of creativity, waiting to be explored.